Are Pigeons Mammals

 More Reasons Why Birds Aren’t Mammals

 Birds are uniquely different from mammals in many ways.
 Firstly, birds have wings, which is an attribute that most mammals do not possess.
 Not all birds can fly, but even birds that cannot fly have wings that serve other purposes.
 For instance, the emu has vestigial wings that provide balance while running.
 In contrast, the only mammals with wings are bats, whose wings are their hands.
-Interestingly, bats can outmaneuver birds with their wings which give them more agility.
+Interestingly, bats can outmaneuver birds with their wings which gives them more agility.

 Unlike mammals, birds are descendants of the theropod dinosaurs.
 Many scientists regard them as a type of reptile, which makes them younger than reptiles and mammals.
 Birds appeared around 140 million years ago and diversified widely after the asteroid extinction event that killed off the other dinosaurs 60 million years ago.
 Birds evolved into a dazzling array of forms, with some species being as tiny as hummingbirds and others as massive as 9-foot-tall ostriches.